Xabaril/BeatPulse/README.md

 # Beat Pulse

-Health checking is the process where load balancers or application delivery controller does periodic check on our applications to make sure that they are up and responding without any problems.
-If our applications are down for every reason or any of the system that our applications depends on (A database, a distributed cache, web service, ect) are down, the load balancer, k8s... should detect this and stop sending traffic its way and try to restore the services manually or automatically in case of k8s.
+Health checking is the process where load balancers or application delivery controller does periodic checks on our applications to make sure that they are up and responding without any problems.
+If our applications are down for whatever reason or any of the systems that our applications depends on (A database, a distributed cache, web service, ect) are down, the load balancer, k8s, should detect this and stop sending traffic its way trying to restore services manually or automatically.

 *BeatPulse* is a simple liveness, readiness library for .NET Core Applications.

 ## What is the motivation behind it

 The [Microsoft HealthCheck](https://github.com/dotnet-architecture/HealthChecks) library is not an active project right now and is not included in ASP.NET Core 2.1.

 ## Getting Started